nassimhaddad/firstnamesbe/README.md

 ## firstNamesBe

 ### an R package to analyze first names of the Belgian population

 This package contains function to get stats based on first names as an input.
-It is based on a dataset of the first names of (almost) all the people living in Belgium in 2013.
+It is based on a [national statistics dataset](http://statbel.fgov.be/fr/modules/publications/statistiques/population/prenoms_de_la_population_totale.jsp) covering the first names of 10.573.205 people living in Belgium in 2013 (fyi the Belgian population was of 11.116.243 in 2012).

 For any given first name, the user gets the split by gender, region and age range.
 If the user knows any of those 3 dimensions, he can also input them and will get an output restricted to these values.

 ### Getting started: